PKizzle/dns/README.md

 - KISS.
 - Everything is an resource record.
+  - Easy way to access RR's header and resource data (rdata).
 - Small API.
   - Package _dnsutil_ contains functions that help programmers, but are not nessecarily in scope the the _dns_ package.